• Target level of study

 Admission requirements

-French or European Baccalaureate, or a high school diploma from an E.U. member state.
+French or European Baccalaureate, or secondary school diploma issued by an EU member state.

 International Baccalaureate.